Clement-Zhang/Attack-on-Planet-Earth/README.md

 Attack on Planet Earth is a remake of Space Invaders, the well known arcade game.
 AoPE is built using Python with heavy usage of the Pygame library.
+AoPE is a Free to Develop, Free to Play game.

 Planned features:
   extra lives
   powerups
   varied enemies
   storyline
-  slightly improved graphics (I'm only using free assets)
+  slightly improved graphics

+Developer: Clement Zhang